 Estrogen Says ‘Eat Me!’

 Every tissue in the body adores and wants some estrogen.
 Estrogen protects us from disease.
-It nourishes our brain and keep our bones strong.
+It nourishes our brain and keeps our bones strong.
 And damn girl, estrogen is what makes women curvy!
 We build muscle in our legs and butts more readily than men because of this wonderful hormone.
 During a regular menstrual cycle estrogen will spike around ovulation giving us extra energy while suppressing our appetite.
 Estrogen doesn’t cause abdominal weight gain.

 People get down on estrogen but it’s not estrogen’s fault!
 Environmental toxins and pharmaceuticals like birth control contain ‘bad’ estrogens which can accumulate in the body.
 These can be recirculated or metabolized down pathways that lead to problems.
 There is a trend to ‘detox estrogen’ as a way to lose weight.
 Please don’t fall for this!
 We need estrogen.
 We love estrogen.
 Estrogen is sexy.
 Treating your hormones without proper testing and guidance is not recommended.
 It can create more problems.